Do you need planning permission for a garage?

 So if you are unsure whether your building needs building regs, contact your local agent, local authority or contact us direct.

-GARAGE PLANNING PERMISSION
+PLANNING PERMISSION FOR GARAGES

 The rules regarding Planning Permission are reasonably simple, but the interpretation of them does vary from authority to authority.